Black Bean Soup

 Cook ModePrevent your screen from going dark

-Black Bean Soup is an easy hearty, healthy vegetarian recipe full of warm Mexican flavors.
-Made with canned beans and ready in 30 minutes!
+Black Bean Soup is an easy hearty, healthy vegetarian soup full of warm Mexican flavors.
+Perfect for busy weeknights and ready in 30 minutes!

 As the air cools, it’s the perfect time to make a large pot of Soup filled with warm Mexican spices like this easy Black Bean Soup.
 For more comforting soups with South-of-the-border flavor, try my Taco Soup and Chicken Tortilla Soup too!